 These days Willie can often be found painting.
 He always has a good number of paintings ready for an exhibition and can pull a show together at a moment’s notice.

 There are also other interests that demand Willie’s time.
 For example, he enjoys taking care of his yard.
 A few years ago he planted a Poinciana tree, the Highwaymen’s trademark, bright red tree.
 “It hasn’t bloomed yet,” he says, but he hopes that it will soon.

 Unlike most of the Highwaymen, Willie will sometimes paint still lifes.
 He figures he’s an educated artist and that’s what educated artists do.
 He paints other things as well.
 Sometimes he places small figures in his work.
 He has a car in one scene and he occasionally paints two owls based on a magazine picture he likes.
 Likewise, a photograph inspired a painting of a place in China, a country he’s never been to.

-He has an easel in his studio where he works on one canvas at a time.
+Willie has an easel in his studio where he works on one canvas at a time.
 He never works in a series the way Alfred Hair did.
-And he doesn’t rush; he is compelled to do a good job.
+And he doesn’t rush, as he is compelled to do a quality job.